Connecticut Disabled Veteran Benefits

 - Tell the assessor your VA rating and whether the VA has designated you Permanent & Total or TDIU, and how you financed the home.
 Ask which program nets you the most and get the right form: Form D-2 (100% P&T full exemption) or Form M-59a (additional income-tested exemption).

-- File your proof of the qualifying disability rating by the deadline — for the P&T and disabled-veteran exemptions this is generally March 31 (later if your town's assessor has a filing extension).
-Attach your VA rating letter.
+- File your proof of the qualifying disability rating by the deadline.
+For the 100% P&T exemption (Form D-2), the law now requires you to file every year by January 1.
+For the disabled-veteran exemption (10%+ rating), initial proof is generally due by March 31 (later if your town's assessor has a filing extension) and does not need to be refiled each year unless your rating changes.
+Attach your VA rating letter either way.

 - If you missed the deadline, ask about late filing: the law lets you file proof of a P&T rating up to one year late and get a retroactive abatement or refund of up to three years of tax.